Anocracy: Zimbabwe

-When Robert Mugabe gained presidency in 1980, Zimbabwe was listed as an open anocracy with a polity score of four.
+When Robert Mugabe became president in 1980, Zimbabwe was listed as an open anocracy with a polity score of four.
 By 1987, the country had almost fully transitioned to an authoritarian regime, with a polity score of negative six, which made it a closed anocracy.
 After remaining on the border between an authoritarian regime and closed anocracy for over a decade, Zimbabwe's polity score increased in the early 2000s.
 Currently, Zimbabwe has a polity score of 4, making it an open anocracy.
 In recent years, Zimbabwe has moved toward becoming a more democratic regime, but electoral conflicts and human rights violations still exist leaving Zimbabwe as an anocratic regime.

-When Zimbabwe was a closed anocracy in the late 1990s, the country experienced major human rights violations.
+In the late 1990s, when Zimbabwe was a closed anocracy, the country experienced major human rights violations.
 Labor strikes were common, as employers did not listen to the demands of their employees, and real wages fell by 60 percent from 1992 to 1997.
 The labor strikes that occurred in the late 1990s were declared illegal by the government of Zimbabwe, and blame was put on poor working-class citizens.
 As labor laws continued hurting workers, health services declined, and housing projects stagnated.

 Since becoming president in 1980, Mugabe used a variety of tactics to remain in power that led to major electoral conflicts over the years.
 In the March 2008 presidential election, the electoral body reported that Morgan Tsvangirai, the presidential candidate of the opposing party, had received more votes than Mugabe.
 However, because Tsvangirai received 48% of the vote and not an absolute majority, it was announced that a runoff would take place.
 Using intimidation tactics, including murder threats, Mugabe and his party forced Tsvangirai to withdraw from the runoff, and Mugabe remained in power.
-A US-led United Nations security council to impose sanctions on Mugabe failed, and talks about powersharing between Mugabe and Tsvangirai ended soon after the runoff.
+A US-led United Nations Security Council resolution to impose sanctions on Mugabe failed, and talks about powersharing between Mugabe and Tsvangirai ended soon after the runoff.
 After an opposing party candidate, Lovemore Moyo, won Speaker of the Legislature, a powersharing coalition was finally set up in September 2008 in which Tsvangirai was named prime minister.
-The polity score of Zimbabwe had increased from one to four by 2010.
+By 2010 the polity score of Zimbabwe had increased from one to four.
 However, in 2013, Mugabe won his seventh straight presidential term, and the election was criticized for being rigged to allow Mugabe to win.